Thomas Bladen: Life in Maryland

 In 1742, Bladen returned to Maryland as provincial Governor, on the recommendation of his brother-in-law, Lord Baltimore.
 He was the first governor to be born in the Province.
 He also served as surveyor general, Western Shore, 1742–1746, and chancellor, 1742–1746/47.
 While governor, he concluded a peace with the Six Nations.
 He negotiated with Pennsylvania authorities for the settlement of the Maryland–Pennsylvania boundary.

 Upon his arrival in Maryland, the Legislature awarded him £4,000 to build himself a residence, which was £1,000 more than his predecessor.
 In 1744, he bought 4 acre of land in Annapolis from Stephen Bordley and commenced construction of a building, now McDowell Hall, St. John's College, as a governor's residence.
 He quickly disagreed with the Legislature about its architecture and became involved in a lawsuit with Bordley, the previous owner, and construction halted.

 While as governor in Maryland in 1744, Bladen organized the first ice cream social in the United States.
 The social was organized while at a dinner party.

-Bladen quickly became an unpopular Governor and was dismissed from office by October 1746 because he was "tactless and quarrelsome".
-He returned to England in 1746, when he was succeeded by Samuel Ogle - husband of his niece Anne Tasker.
-Ogle had been Governor prior to Bladen's arrival in Maryland.
+Bladen quickly became an unpopular governor, and was dismissed from office by October 1746 because he was "tactless and quarrelsome".
+He returned to England in 1746, when he was succeeded by Samuel Ogle, husband of his niece Anne Tasker.
+Ogle had been governor prior to Bladen's arrival in Maryland.

 Personal life

 In 1731, he married Barbara Janssen in England.
 She was a daughter of Sir Theodore Janssen, 1st Baronet and the former Williamza Henley.
 Through her sister Mary Janssen, she was a sister-in-law of Charles Calvert, 5th Baron Baltimore and Proprietor of the Province, and aunt to Caroline Calvert Eden (wife of Governor Sir Robert Eden, 1st Baronet, of Maryland).
 Soon after his marriage he acquired the Glastonbury Abbey estate from the Duke of Devonshire for £12,700, reportedly after beating him at dice.
-Together, they were the parents of two daughter:
+Together, they were the parents of two daughters: